For better website experience please use modern browsers like Chrome, FF or IE10+Ok

 He is an ambassador on economic, social & environmental sustainability – the ‘triple bottom line’ of People, Planet and Profit – and a patron of several organisations and charities, speaking, writing, and campaigning on related contemporary world issues.
 As a former qualified Paramedic, he is also involved in an ongoing project providing medical treatment and health & hygiene education in the remote areas of the Himalayas.

 Adrian has featured in three documentaries: The Greenland Quest in 2011 for the National Geographic Channel; Footsteps of Thesiger in 2013 and In Inner Mongolia in 2017 for the Discovery Channel and is now an establishing television and documentary presenter.
 His first book, Footsteps of Thesiger, was published in 2013, and details his 44-day journey across the Arabian Desert.
-His second book, K2: The Tragedy and the Triumph, will be launched in March 2018 in the Middle East and Asia, and in October 2018 in Europe, North America and the rest of the world.
+His second book, One Man’s Climb: A Journey of Trauma, Tragedy and Triumph on K2 is launched in the UK in October 2018 (hardback) and worldwide from January 2019.
+The book is available as K2: The Tragedy and the Triumph in the Middle East.

 Aside from the UK and UAE, he has lived and worked in Hong Kong, Brunei, Oman, France, New Zealand and Norway and has travelled to more than 100 countries in the World.
 Outside of mountaineering and expeditions, his interests include all sports – particularly rugby union, athletics, cycling and Ironman triathlon; personal development; politics and international affairs; medicine, health and nutrition; astronomy; film and music, and he is still an occasional singer and guitarist in a rock band.